 DIRECTORS' RESPONSIBILITY STATEMENT

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2016 and of theprofit/loss of the Company for that period;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of a airs of the Company as at March 31 2019 and of the profit /loss of the Company for that period;

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-e) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+e) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively;

 KEY MANAGERIAL PERSONNEL

-The following persons are Key Managerial Personnel :
+The following persons are Key Managerial Personnel of the Company:

 ADEQUACY OF INTERNAL FINANCIAL CONTROL

-The Company has in place adequate internal financial control System commensurate withthe size scale and complexity of its operations.
+The Company has adequate internal financial control system commensurate with the sizescale and complexity of its operations.
 During the year such controls were tested and noreportable material weakness in the design or operation was observed.

 At present the Company has not identified any element of risk which may threaten theexistence of the Company.